Pelagicore/pelux-manifests/README.md

 The following manifests can be used for a build:

 * `pelux-intel.xml` - For building the `core-image-pelux` image for Intel
-* `pelux-intel-qt.xml` - For building the `core-image-pelux-qt` image, which is the baseline with QtAS
+* `pelux-intel-qtauto.xml` - For building the `core-image-pelux-qtauto` image, which is the baseline with Qt Automotive Suite
 * `pelux-rpi.xml` - For building the `core-image-pelux`image for Raspberry Pi 3

 An image build can be started using a container/virtual machine, see section